 Psychotherapy will look slightly different for each individual, as staff strives to meet the specific needs and goals of each person.
 As a general rule, cognitive behavioral therapy tends to be the most effective for those dealing with a dual diagnosis.

 Although West Coast Recovery Centers prefers to work individually with each person that comes to us for treatment, there are situations where support groups are helpful as well.
-People struggling with dual diagnosis need to know they are not alone – others are also sharing similar struggles and these individuals can help one another work toward better health and sobriety.
+People struggling with dual diagnosis need to know they are not alone.